Chart Color Schemes

 Voyager Point has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-No changes can significantly impact an area's performance like modifications to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of zero projects that could potentially affect this area.
-Notable projects include Holsworthy Local Centre Mixed-Use Development, M5 Motorway Westbound Traffic Upgrade, Moorebank Intermodal Precinct, and 61 Milperra Road Industrial Redevelopment.
-The following list details those projects likely to be most relevant.
+AreaSearch has identified zero projects that could potentially impact the area's performance.
+Notable initiatives include the Holsworthy Local Centre Mixed-Use Development, M5 Motorway Westbound Traffic Upgrade, Moorebank Intermodal Precinct, and 61 Milperra Road Industrial Redevelopment.
+The following list provides details on those likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.